Continuing Education...Benn Steil on the Battle of Bretton Woods

 By Amy Willis

-The Council on Foreign Relation’s Benn Steill was Russ Roberts’s guest this week on EconTalk, where the conversation ranged from Soviet spies to anti-Semitism and imperialism to international power grabs galore.
+The Council on Foreign Relation’s Benn Steill was Russ Roberts’s guest on EconTalk, where the conversation ranged from Soviet spies to anti-Semitism and imperialism to international power grabs galore.

 And again, special congratulations to listeners Rick and Warren, whose responses Roberts used in his follow-up to last week’s episode with Daniel Sumner.